Q. What does the Church think of each of the many other world religions?

 First, it’s important to know that we, as Catholics, do not reject anything that is true in other world religions.
 Generally speaking, the various religions of the world founded throughout time and in various cultures were formed to help answer many of the most fundamental questions of human life.
 What is the meaning of life?
 Why are we here?
 Is there an afterlife?
 What is the moral good?
 Where does evil come from?
-All of these questions arise in our minds and hearts regardless of what age, culture or religious background we are born into.
-Therefore, it is very understandable that, from the beginning of time, there have been various attempts at answering these questions through religious means.
+All of these questions arise in our minds and hearts, regardless of what age, culture, or religious background into which we are born.
+Therefore, it is understandable that from the beginning of time, there have been various attempts at answering these questions through religious means.

-But with that said, there is another very important guiding principle to understand.
+With that said, there is another very important guiding principle to understand.
 Namely, we, as Catholics, believe that of all the many religions, the fullness of the truth is found in the Catholic Church.
 What does this mean?
-It means that even though there may be elements of truth in other religions, there is no religion that is more complete in its understanding of life, morality and truth than the Catholic faith.
+It means that even though there might be elements of truth in other religions, there is no religion that is more complete in its understanding of life, morality, and truth than the Catholic faith.

 So what do we think of other religions?
 We applaud all that is good and true in them.
 But we also acknowledge the ultimate Truth of God revealed in its fullness in our own Catholic faith.
-If fact, it should be our wholehearted desire that all people, of every time, culture and religion, come to know Christ Jesus as He is revealed to us most fully in the Catholic Church.
+In fact, it should be our wholehearted desire that all people—of every time, culture, and religion—come to know Christ Jesus as He is revealed to us most fully in the Catholic Church.